What are Microsoft Teams live events

-You can see from the picture above that there are four key components that are used with live events in Teams.
+You can see from the picture above that there are five key components that are used with live events in Teams.

 Teams provides the ability for the organizers to create an event with the appropriate attendee permissions, designate event team members, select a production method, and invite attendees.
 If the live event was created from within a Yammer group, the live event attendees will be able to use Yammer conversation for interacting with people in the event.

 The video input is the foundation of the live event and it can vary from a single webcam to a multi-camera professional video production.
 The live events in Microsoft 365 support a spectrum of production scenarios, include an event produced in Teams using a webcam or an event produced in an external app or device.
 You can choose these options depending on their project requirements and budget.
 There are two ways to produce events:

 Teams: This production method allows users to produce their live events in Teams using their webcam or using A/V input from Teams room systems.
 This option is the best and quickest option if you want to use the audio and video devices connected to the PC or are inviting remote presenters to participate in the event.
 This option allows users to easily use their webcams and share their screen as input in the event.

 The live event streaming platform is made up of the following pieces:

 - Azure Media Services: Azure Media Services gives you broadcast-quality video streaming services to reach larger audiences on today’s most popular mobile devices.
 Media Services enhances accessibility, distribution, and scalability, and makes it easy and cost-effective to stream content to your local or worldwide audiences—all while protecting your content.

 - Azure Content Delivery Network (CDN): Once your stream goes live, it's delivered through the Azure Content Delivery Network (CDN).
 Azure Media Services provides integrated CDN for streaming endpoints.
 This allows the streams to be viewed worldwide with no buffering.

 Enterprise Content Delivery Network (eCDN)